-Knowledge and understanding Level 4 Level 5 Level 6 Level 6 Honours Degree A1 how hospitality, tourism & event management operates and the components of these systems globally employee performance enhanced.
-A general overview and Develop aptitude in approximation of leadership skills in the workplace and ways in employee performance enhanced. different principles, theories project which developed and techniques to support & understanding in hos A2 A general overview and understanding of how Hospitality, tourism & event management functions in a variety of different sectors.
+Knowledge and understanding Level 4 Level 5 Level 6 Level 6 Honours Degree A1 Develop a thorough understanding of how hospitality, tourism & event management operates and the components of these systems globally Develop a wider understanding of leadership skills in the workplace and ways in which employee performance could be enhanced.
+Critically evaluate and apply different principles, theories and techniques to support & develop hospitality, tourism & event Management.
+Undertake an independent research project which develops a depth of understanding in hospitality, tourism & event management.
+A2 A general overview and understanding of how Hospitality, tourism & event management functions in a variety of different sectors.
 Develop aptitude in applying business techniques in planning, decision making, performance evaluation, and control scenarios.
 Critically appraise the impact of environmental and external forces on organisations including ethical, social, economic and technological change issues.
 A3 An appreciation of the various models of communication and how to use different techniques for different situations.
 Explain the main concepts, principles and regulations of the business environment in the U.K. A critical awareness of the strategic environment within which organizations operate.
 A4 An appreciation of the various principles, theories, concepts and techniques of hospitality, tourism and events management by which a business organization can improve operationally Demonstrate understanding of the selection criteria and numerical calculations necessary to make informed decisions in a variety of business scenarios.
 Critically demonstrate an awareness and appreciation of the complexities of running and managing a business.

 Intellectual skills Level 4 Level 5 Level 6 Level 6 Honours Degree B1 Develop strong reasoning and analytical skills.
 Apply knowledge of business theory to real life scenarios and case studies.
 Develop an ability to think on a level above technical or tactical details and yet still make insightful inferences.
 Synthesise key sources of information and present it in a meaningful and constructive format.
 B2 Apply problem solving techniques using appropriate tools to identify, formulate and solve hospitality, tourism & event management problems as well as create, identify and evaluate options.
 Apply critical thinking to scenarios to provide a reliable argument that is substantiated by evidence.
 Accurately identify the nature and characteristics of an hospitality, tourism & event management problem within a business domain.
-Critically assess theories and real life business scenarios and formulate plausible and defensible conclusions. В3 Demonstrate numeracy and quantitative aptitude that can be applied to assist business situations.
+Critically assess theories and real life business scenarios and formulate plausible and defensible conclusions.
+B3 Demonstrate numeracy and quantitative aptitude that can be applied to assist business situations.
 Demonstrate an ability to absorb complex information and demonstrate ability to explain complex concepts Critically apply theories and real life business scenarios and formulate plausible and defensible conclusions.
 Apply problem solving and decision making skills using appropriate tools to identify, formulate and solve hospitality, tourism & event management issues as well as create, identify and evaluate options.
 B4 To undertake basic research and be able to capture, analyse and disseminate the outputs of the research in a form which can be understood by the intended audience.
 Develop skills in logical reasoning and perception for decision-making and performance measurement.
 Apply problem solving and decision making skills using appropriate tools to identify, formulate and solve hospitality, tourism & event management problems as well as create, identify and evaluate options.